 The primary focus was to assist Latinos living in the area with the largest concentration of Hispanic and Latino residents.
 The scholarships are designed to supplement the students' financial resources from family, government, and other sources.
 It is the intent of the Hispanic Development Fund Scholarship Program to bridge the financial gap between students and their educational goals.
-It is expected that these scholarships will result in better educational and, ultimately, economic opportunities for Hispanics.
+It is expected that these scholarships will result in better educational and, ultimately, economic opportunities for the community HDFKC serves.
 It is the express intent of the Hispanic Development Fund Scholarship Program that scholarship recipients make use of the scholarships to graduate from college and return to the Greater Kansas City metropolitan area to contribute to the local Hispanic/Latino community.

 The Fund is comprised of money raised from the public and private sector and matching scholarships from area colleges and universities.

 - Be of Hispanic/Latino heritage.

-- Graduating or have graduated from a Greater Kansas City metropolitan area high school or obtain a general equivalency diploma (GED) from a local organization.
+- Graduating or have graduated from a Greater Kansas City metropolitan area high school or obtain a general equivalency diploma (GED) or HiSET from a local organization.
 (The Greater Kansas City metropolitan area is generally defined as Cass, Clay, Jackson, Platte, Johnson and Wyandotte counties.)

 - Attend or have attended a Greater Kansas City metropolitan area high school for the last three years prior to graduation.

 - Enroll or be enrolled as a full-time student.
 (A minimum 12 credit hours for undergraduate and 9 credit hours for graduate.
 Extenuating circumstances will be reviewed for part-time enrollment.)

 - Proven academic merit as reflected in GPA and answer to essay question.